 How Long to Reverse Sear Steak

 It is impossible to create a one size fits all cheatsheet about total time to reverse sear steak.
-This is due to the fact that reaching required core temperature will vary wildly depending on the mass of the meat and even its shape.
+This is due to the fact that reaching the required core temperature will vary wildly depending on the mass of the meat and even its shape.

 Nonetheless I have created a reverse sear steak time chart below.
 All values are only approximate, you really should use a thermometer!